 Place the steak under the grill or in the pan.
 You should hear a sizzle.

-Cook the meat for the desired time (see below) on one side without touching, then turn very gently and cook the other side for the remaining time.
+Cook one side without touching, then turn very gently and cook the other side for the remaining time.
 Don’t turn the steak more than necessary – every turn lets the juices escape and dries out the meat.
-Don’t overcook, as this will make the meat dry and tough.

-When the steak is cooked it must be rested.
-Place the steak on a wire rack (so it doesn’t lie in its own juices) and cover with foil.
+Once cooked the steak should be rested.
+Place on a wire rack (so it doesn’t lie in its own juices) and cover with foil.
 Leave in a warm place for up to 10 minutes.
 During resting, the juices in the center move to the outside and the steak becomes moist and tender all the way through.

 Stir fry – cook even-sized strips of beef steak for 2 to 4 minutes in 1 tablespoon of oil.